-This is a guest post from Dr Maria Fernanda Peraza Godoy of GetMine Healthy Pleasure to mark Endometriosis Awareness Month
+This post is in collaboration Dr Maria Fernanda Peraza Godoy of GetMine Healthy Pleasure

 Endometriosis is a benign disease that affects millions of women during their reproductive life.
-Today, we estimate around 170 million women around the world or 10% of the global female population, mostly in the reproductive stage of their lives, suffer with endometriosis.
-The highest incidence is between 25 and 35 years old, and while it’s not strictly a genetic disease, it often has a family link.
+Today, it is estimated that around 176 million women around the world, or 10% of the global female population, mostly in the reproductive stage of their lives, suffer with endometriosis.
+Yet regardless of how many people this condition affects so many still ask the question what is endometriosis?

 What are the symptoms of endometriosis?

-The main symptoms of endometriosis are pain and infertility.
-Approximately one third to one half of women with endometriosis have difficulty getting pregnant although most are able to bring a healthy child to term.
+However, the main symptoms of endometriosis are pain and infertility.
+Approximately one-third to one-half of women with endometriosis have difficulty getting pregnant although most are able to bring a healthy child to term.

+Most women who suffer from endometriosis pain say that their symptoms usually get worse while they are on their periods.
 Pain can manifest itself in different ways but is generally present in the form of really bad menstrual pain (often accompanied by excessive bleeding), and pain with bowel movements or urination.
 Not only does inflammation of the deep and pelvic tissues cause pain, but the pelvic floor muscles often contract involuntarily as a response to a stressful situation, which in turn worsens the pain experienced during and after intercourse.
 Pain during intercourse invariably leads to lower sexual desire and affects a sufferer’s partner as well as the woman in question, while women with deep infiltrating endometriosis have a sexual function impairment and an overall decrease in well-being.
-When this occurs, communication between partners is essential.
-Yes, verbalising sexuality issues is not easy (read more on how to ask for what you want in bed) but it’s vital when it comes to managing a problem that affects your quality of life and the quality of your relationship.
-What’s more, with a few adjustments, you can still have a connected, satisfying sex life.

 What helps endometriosis pain?